 How does society feel about it?

-Especially among Maltese youth – including law and medicine students – euthanasia is becoming significantly more acceptable than among older generations.
-For example Għaqda Studenti tal-Liġi (Law Students Malta) survey shows that the approval rate of euthanasia among law students is 69% (6), while another poll by MaltaToday shows that 65.1% of people between the ages of 18-34 agree that the state should allow terminally ill people the right to end their life.
-In the same poll, only 35.2% of people above the age of 55 agreed to the same statement (7).
+Amongst Maltese youth, including law and medicine students, euthanasia is becoming more acceptable than among older generations.
+A 2016 Għaqda Studenti tal-Liġi (Law Students Malta) survey showed approval for euthanasia among law students at 69%.
+Another poll the same year showed that 65.1% of those aged 18-34 agreed the state should allow terminally ill people the right to end their life (only 35.2% above the age of 55 agreed).

 How do doctors feel about it?

-What is interesting however, is the different perspectives polled between doctors and doctors in the making.
-Once again, the younger generation of prospective doctors view euthanasia more favourably than their incumbent colleagues.
-In a 2016 declaration, the Malta Health Student Association (MHSA), announced that they believe “the health care system in Malta and Gozo should start to seriously consider the legalisation of Euthanasia as it is undoubtedly an answer to some of our critically-ill patients.”
-(9)
+There was a difference in perspective between doctors polled in 2016, and doctors then in the making.
+The Malta Health Student Association said in the same year “the health care system. . .start to seriously consider the legalisation of Euthanasia as it is undoubtedly an answer to some of our critically-ill patients”.